dotnet/docs/docs/csharp/quick-starts/branches-and-loops-local.md

 > [!IMPORTANT]
 > The indentation under the `if` and `else` statements is for human readers.
-> The C# language doesn't treat indentation or whitespace as significant.
+> The C# language doesn't treat indentation or white space as significant.
 > The statement following the `if` or `else` keyword will be executed based
 > on the condition.
 All the samples in this quickstart follow a common
 > practice to indent lines based on the control flow of statements.